 If you liked this ESL warm-up activity, then you’ll need to check out this book on Amazon: 39 ESL Warm-Ups: For Teenagers and Adults.
-There are enough fun, engaging and interesting ESL warm-ups to start off every one of your classes in style.
+There is enough fun, engaging and interesting ESL warm-ups to start off every one of your classes in style.

-Chances are your students haven’t spoken a word of English since your last class.
+Chances are your students who haven’t spoken a word of English since your last class.
 If this is your situation, then you’ll need to do your best to ease students into it.
 I find that going directly into the lesson is less than ideal!